mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 These options can include the following JSON keys.

+- `authentication`
+  - Defines global authentication parameters valid for all MySQL Routers
+  - `throttling`
+    - Used to limit the authentication attempts to prevent brute force attacks on account information
+    - `perAccount`
+      - Settings that apply per MRS account
+      - `minimumTimeBetweenRequestsInMs`
+        - Sets the minimum time between connection attempts.
+If a client tries to authenticate faster than that the request will be rejected.
+The value is given in milliseconds.
+      - `maximumAttemptsPerMinute`
+        - Sets the maximum amount of attempts per minute.
+If a client tries to authenticate more often that that further attempts will be blocked for the amount of seconds specified in the `blockWhenAttemptsExceededInSeconds` value.
+    - `perHost`
+      - Settings that apply per host from where a client tries to connect
+      - `minimumTimeBetweenRequestsInMs`
+      - `maximumAttemptsPerMinute`
+    - `blockWhenAttemptsExceededInSeconds`
+      - Sets the amount of time the account or client host will be blocked from authentication.
+The value is given in seconds.
 - `gtid`
   - Defines global settings for the MySQL GTID handling, using the following fields.
   - `cache`